 How do I apply?

 Begin by creating an application account on this site.
-You will be required to provide your Families of Freedom ID when you create your online account.
+You will be required to provide your Families of Freedom ID when creating your online account.
+Please contact Scholarship America via email if you do not know your Families of Freedom ID; this ID will not be provided over the phone.
 If you do not wish to submit an application online, you may submit a printed paper application, available from the Families of Freedom Scholarship Fund website.

 Eligible Families of Freedom Scholarship Fund registrants may submit a scholarship application if they are currently enrolled or will be enrolled in the current or upcoming academic year.
-(You may not apply if your term has ended.)
+You may not apply if your term has already ended.

 Option 1 - MAY 15 DEADLINE

-This option is available only to full-time students attending school for the entire upcoming academic year.
-Students who want to be notified of their award amount for the entire academic year prior to their fall term start date must submit an application by postmark deadline May 15.
-An award notification will be sent to the student's home address by the end of July (end of June for students attending a non-New York school).
+This option is only available to full-time undergraduate students attending school for the entire upcoming academic year.
+Students who want to be notified of their award amount for the entire academic year prior to their fall term start date must submit an application by May 15.

 Option 2 - ROLLING DEADLINE (Application must be submitted before the end of the term.)

-- Once your account has been created and you have provided profile information, you will have access to the application form and several helpful links.
+- Once your online application account has been created and you have provided profile information, you will have access to the application form and several helpful links.